 library of exile at the Ateneo Veneto

-The second part of psalm is the library of exile, a temporary pavilion housed in the Ateneo Veneto, located just off the Grand Canal near the Fenice Opera House.
+The second part of psalm was the library of exile, a temporary pavilion housed in the Ateneo Veneto, located just off the Grand Canal near the Fenice Opera House.
 For over two centuries, this beautiful sixteenth-century building has been a meeting place for cultural events in Venice, founded as a forum for crucial debate and to promote connections across different communities.

 Please see Events for more details.